funakoshi2718/funakoshi-miner/README.md

     * Telemetry      : -tele-port p  (activating http telemetry and listening on 127.0.0.1:p).
     * <144,5>        : -144 (use equihash parameters 144,5).
 Default for BitcoinGold pools (since v3.4).
     * <144,5>        : --algo 144_5 (synonym to -144)
+    * Pers-String    : --pers BgoldPow (when mining BitcoinGold, pers strings are part of submit msgs to pool).

 Notes: